OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

 Iteration
 ^^^^^^^^^

-Iterating over :term:`pyopenms` objects is not equal to iterating over R vectors or lists.
+Iterating over pyOpenMS objects is not equal to iterating over R vectors or lists.
 Note that for many applications, there is a more efficient way to access data (such as :py:meth:`~.MSSpectrum.get_peaks` instead of iterating over individual peaks).